GrapheneCt/libvita2d_sys/README.md

 **- PNG and JPEG textures can only be used in applications with "allow c heap" boot param != 0**

-**- If you want to use dynamic memory allocation in your application and "allow c heap" boot param is set to 0, sceClibMspace functions must be used**
+**- If you want to use dynamic memory allocation in your application and "allow C heap" boot param is set to 0, sceClibMspace functions must be used**

 ## Initialization